bridgefoundry/bridgefoundry.github.io/README.md

 ```

-to run the site:
+To run the site:

 ```
-jekyll serve
+bundle exec jekyll serve
 ```

 point your browser at: http://localhost:4000/